AnthonyTechnologies/python-styleguide/syntax.md

   ...
 ```

-pylint allows you to move the closing parenthesis to a new line and align with the opening one, but this is less
+pylint allows moving the closing parenthesis to a new line and aligning with the opening one, but this is less
 readable.

 Incorrect: